shalommmitz/localstack_cdk_python__template/README.md

 ### Renaming the Project Folder

-You may rename the top folder to reflect the name of your project.
+Optionally, rename the top folder to reflect the name of your project.
 This folder will be referred to in the rest of this document as the <project folder>.

 ### Create the Python virtual environment